EPO004/midterm-Q7/README.md

 ### evalpost

-Module to evaluate a postfix expression using the `ALU_BASED_STACK` module.
+Module to evaluate a postfix expression using the `STACK_BASED_ALU` module.
 It processes each token in the postfix expression, performs the corresponding arithmetic or stack operation, and outputs the final result.

 - **Inputs:**
   - `infix_expr`: Input infix expression.